 While these drugs fail to provide practical or long-lasting treatment for tinnitus sufferers and are often riddled with unwanted side-effects, they do provide some hope that one day innovations will lead to a safe, effective, and easy-to-use treatment.
 For now, Cognitive Behavior Therapy and Tinnitus Retraining Therapy appear to be the best options for improving quality of life in tinnitus sufferers.

-Natural remedies like the dietary protocol created by Dr. James Phillips and Alan Watson continue to gain ground and have seen a significant rise in popularity recently, but still need further scientific evaluation before they can be considered a true tinnitus “cure”.
+Natural remedies like the Tonaki Tinnitus Protocol by Todd Carson continue to gain ground and have seen a significant rise in popularity recently.
+However, they must undergo further scientific evaluation and scrutiny before they can be considered a true tinnitus “cure”.

 Save Time & Money By Using Our Free Gift Finder Below.
 It's Easy!